-The term woodlot typically refers to a plot of privately owned forest land.
+The term woodlot typically refers to an area of privately owned forest land.
 In British Columbia, there are an estimated 20,000+ woodlot owners in the province which have forest holdings greater than 20 hectares.

-A woodlot licence is a form of area-based tenure awarded by the Province of BC.
-A licence is issued over a specified parcel of crown or publicly owned forest land.
+A woodlot licence is an area-based forest tenure – an agreement between an individual or company and the Province of BC which grants rights and outlines the conditions to harvest the timber on the land.
+A licence is issued over a specified area of crown or publicly owned forest land.
 The maximum amount of crown land in a woodlot licence is 1200 hectares in the interior and 800 hectares on the coast.
 In addition, a woodlot licence may include some private land.
 This type of tenure is unique to British Columbia.
-It is a partnerships between the licence holder and the Province of British Columbia to manage public and private forest lands.
+It is a partnership between the licence holder and the Province of British Columbia to manage public and private forest lands.

-For more information on BC’s Woodlot Licences, refer to the Woodlot Licence Program report 2021
+For more information on BC’s Woodlot Licences, refer to BC’s Woodlot Licence Program Report.

 Purpose of BC’s Woodlot Licence Program

-The Woodlot Licence Program was established to increase opportunities for small-scale forestry in British Columbia and is designed to:
+The Woodlot Licence Program was established to increase opportunities for small-scale forestry in British Columbia.